Crochet Hook Buying Guide

 TUNISIAN HOOKS

 Tunisian crochet hooks, or afghan hooks, are elongated crochet hooks that resemble knitting needles.
 Tunisian crochet hooks are longer than regular crochet hooks because all the stitches stay on the hook on the forward pass.
 The stitches are worked off the hook during the reverse pass.
-The hooks can have a stopper on one end or have a flexible cord attached to one end to hold a large number of stitches, like the Susan Bates Silvalume Flexible Afghan Hook.
+The hooks can have a stopper on one end or have a flexible cord attached to one end to hold a large number of stitches.
 Some companies make interchangeable Tunisian hooks that screw onto interchangeable cables to allow crocheters the versatility to create just the right length Tunisian crochet hook for their project.

 TIPS FOR SELECTING HOOKS